EthanC/Perplex/README.md

 2. Rename `config_example.json` to `config.json`, then provide the configurable values.
 3. Start Perplex: `python perplex.py`

+**Trakt**:
+You will need to create a new application on [Trakt.tv](https://trakt.tv/oauth/applications/new) to obtain a client ID.
+The application name and description can be anything you want.
+The application redirect URI must be `urn:ietf:wg:oauth:2.0:oob`.

 **Configurable Values:**

 -   `logging`:`severity`: Minimum [Loguru](https://loguru.readthedocs.io/en/stable/api/logger.html) severity level to display in the console (do not modify unless necessary).